xiaoshengli/SPF-DMKD/README.md

 # Symbolic Pattern Forest (SPF)

-This repository contains the code accompanying the paper, "[Linear Time Complexity Time Series Clustering with Symbolic Pattern Forest](https://www.ijcai.org/proceedings/2019/0406.pdf)" (Xiaosheng Li, Jessica Lin and Liang Zhao, IJCAI 2019).
-This paper proposes a time series clustering algorithm that has linear time complexity.
+This repository contains the code and results accompanying the article, "Time Series Clustering in Linear Time Complexity" (Xiaosheng Li, Jessica Lin and Liang Zhao, DMKD).
+This article presents a time series clustering algorithm that has linear time complexity.

 ## To Compile the Code